nextflow-io/nextflow/docs/vscode.md

 The process `when` section is deprecated.
 Use conditional logic, such as an `if` statement or the `filter` operator, to control the process invocation in the calling workflow.

+**Process shell section**

+The process `shell` section is deprecated.
+Use the `script` block instead.
+The VS Code extension provides syntax highlighting and error checking to help distinguish between Nextflow variables and Bash variables.

 ### Configuration syntax

 See {ref}`config-syntax` for a comprehensive description of the configuration language.